The European Language Certificates: Turkish

 For Turkish, telc gGmbH offers exams at five different levels (A1, A2, B1, B2 and C1).
 In addition, at A2 CEFR level candidates can choose from TELC Türkçe A2 which is designed for learners after completing an average of 250 – 300 teaching units or TELC Türkçe A2 Okul which is designed for school pupils who can communicate simply in everyday situations.
 At B1 level candidates can choose from TELC Türkçe B1 (for learners with basic skills who can already communicate fairly well in everyday situations) or from TELC Türkçe B1 Okul which is designed for school pupils aged about 12 to 15 (classes 7 to 10).
 At B2 level there are two options i.e. TELC Türkçe B2 (for advanced learners who can clearly and explicitly express themselves) or TELC Türkçe B2 Okul which is designed for more advanced school pupils aged about 15 to 19 (in classes 10 to 13).

+Ukrainian

+For Ukrainian, telc gGmbH offers language exam at B2 level.